Fine-Tuning | Quantize | Infer — Qwen2-VL mLLM on Custom Data for OCR: Part 3

 )

-image_inputs, video_inputs = process_vision_info(batch)
+image_inputs, video_inputs = process_vision_info(messages)

 inputs = processor(